Target ship: Notable examples

 The Royal Australian Navy (RAN) sank HMAS Torrens on June 14, 1999 with a Mk48 wire guided torpedo fired from the Collins-class submarine HMAS Farncomb.
 Torrens was the last of six Australian River-class destroyer escorts, the others (Derwent, Parramatta, Stuart, Swan and Yarra) having been disposed of previously.
 Before the sinking Torrens had been thoroughly cleaned of all fuels, oils and potentially environmentally harmful substances.
 Her gun turret was donated to the South Western City of Albany.
 Torrens was then towed from Fleet Base West (HMAS Stirling) 90 km out to sea, west of Perth.
 The submarine fired the torpedo at the stationary target from a submerged position over the horizon.

 The sinking of Torrens was a display of firepower that provided some much needed positive publicity for the Collins-class submarines, plagued by numerous technical problems and criticised over troubles with the combat system and noise reduction.
 Ric Shalders, commander of the Submarine Squadron said "the requirement of new submarine trials, the new need to test war-stock and the availability of the Torrens all came together to produce a very satisfactory result".

 As exercises

 The US military term Sink Exercise (SINKEX) is used for the test of a weapons system usually involving a torpedo or missile attack of an unmanned target ship.
-The US Navy uses SINKEXs to train its sailors on the usage of modern-day weapons.
+The US Navy uses SINKEXs to train its sailors on the use of weapons.

 This technique is used to dispose of decommissioned warships.
-The US Navy performs SINKEXs north of Kauaʻi, Hawaii, in the Pacific Ocean off the coast of California, and near Puerto Rico.
+The US Navy performs SINKEXs north of Kauaʻi, Hawaii; in the Pacific Ocean off the coast of California; and near Puerto Rico.